arabich1/CasaSM-Scrapper/README-GITHUB-ACTIONS.md

-CSE scraper — GitHub Actions setup
+CSE scraper – GitHub Actions setup

 What I implemented for you

-- A scheduled GitHub Actions workflow in `.github/workflows/cse-scraper.yml` that:
+- A scheduled GitHub Actions workflow in `.github/workflows/main.yml` that:
-  - Runs every 15 minutes (cron '*/15 * * * *' in UTC).
+  - Triggers every weekday at 09:16 Africa/Casablanca (cron `16 8 * * 1-5` in UTC) and lets the script loop internally every 15 minutes until 16:01.
-  - Sets up Python, installs dependencies from `requirements.txt` and runs `casablanca_scraper.py` once.
+  - Sets up Python, installs dependencies from `requirements.txt`, and runs `casablanca_scraper.py` in continuous mode (no `--once`).
   - Uploads `cse_groupement.csv` as an artifact for each run (always).
   - Pushes (force-updates) a `data` branch containing only the latest CSV.
   - Creates a GitHub Issue if the job fails (so you get notified).
 - `requirements.txt` with pinned dependency minima.
-- The scraper (`casablanca_scraper.py`) was adjusted to write new CSVs with `utf-8-sig`, remove commas from categories, and supports `--fresh`, `--tz`, and market-window scheduling.
+- The scraper (`casablanca_scraper.py`) writes new CSVs with `utf-8-sig`, removes commas from categories, and now enforces weekday-only runs between 09:16 and 16:01 (unless you manually run with `--once`).

 What you need to do (manual steps I cannot perform for you)